zhenxuantan/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SWEe-book home folder.

+**Q**: How do I install Java 11 on my computer?<br>
+**A**: Java 11 can be installed [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
+Please click on the link to proceed to the download page.

+**Q**: How can I ensure that Java 11 has been installed on my computer?<br>
+**A**: Open up your terminal and key in `java --version`.
+You can then see the java version that has been installed.
+An output of "java 11" means that java 11 has been successfully installed.

+**Q**: Can I sync my contacts and tasks with other devices?<br>
+**A**: Unfortunately this is not possible at the moment.
+But please look out for future updates.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary